Skip to Content

 Photo Credit: PortoBay Rio de Janeiro

-Rio is a HUGE city, so there are tons of places to stay if you’re hoping to work in a visit to Christ de Redeemer while you’re here.
+Rio is a HUGE city, so there are tons of places to stay if you’re hoping to work in a visit to Christ the Redeemer while you’re here.
 The three most popular areas to stay in Rio are Copacabana, Ipanema, and Lapa/Santa Teresa.

 Thanks for reading!